 Alongside clarity, Diamond Color is a factor that will make a big difference in the appearance of your diamond ring, as well as the price.

 Diamond Color is graded from D to Z, depending on how clear or yellow the diamond is.
 A diamond with a D grade for color is colorless, while a Z has a distinct yellow or brown tint.

 Much like clarity, color grades also carry a big difference in price.
 For example, this 7.43 Carat VVS2 diamond from Blue Nile with a J color grade is $136,261 ($18,339 per carat).
 When we match this against this diamond from Blue Nile with the same cut and clarity, but a G color grade, the price per carat more than doubles to $43,612.
 Not for no reason – a G color diamond is significantly whiter and more desirable than a J color.

 You want to make sure the diamond you purchase appears colorless to the naked eye.
 Lower color grades become more noticeable in larger diamonds (such as 7 carat diamonds), but anything H or above should still appear colorless.
 As long as it appears so, you can save a little money here, as there is unlikely to be a noticeable difference between a D and an F color (to the naked eye that is).

 Another tip that can help you save on color is picking a color grade relative to your setting.
 Darker settings, such as yellow gold or rose gold, will contrast with the diamond and make it appear whiter.
-If you buy a 7 carat diamond ring with a setting like this, you may be able to get away with a slightly lower color grade.
+If you buy a 7 carat diamond ring with a setting like this from James Allen, you may be able to get away with a slightly lower color grade.
 The same diamond in a platinum or white gold setting, though, will likely give off a distinct yellowish tint.